nrwl/nx/docs/nx-cloud/features/github-integration.md

 ![Screenshot of Nx Cloud connecting a GitHub repository](/nx-cloud/features/github-onboarding.avif)

-Ready to get started with Nx Cloud?
 Get started with Nx Cloud in no time with our GitHub connection process.
 Connect your workspace, and Nx Cloud will create a pull request with everything you need.
 Select your workspace and organization, and Nx Cloud takes care of the rest.
 User access is automatically connected to GitHub, and a PR is created to connect your workspace.
 Your repo now has [distributed caching](/ci/features/remote-cache) in less than 5 minutes.

 ## Pull Request insights